GabrielOvie/ADFS-for-Single-Sign-On-Across-Enterprise-Applications/README.md

 <!-- This is a comment in a Markdown file -->

 ## Detailed Step-by-Step Approach:
-Phase 1: Planning and Preparation (2 weeks)
+Phase 1: Planning and Preparation (Need more work in 2 weeks) 1.1.
-1.1.
 Conduct a thorough inventory of all applications requiring SSO

 List all applications with their authentication methods